cakephp/docs/en/models/associations-linking-models-together.rst

    multiple HABTM relationships.
 The default value for this key is the underscored, singular name of the other model, suffixed with ‘\_id'.
+-  **unique**: boolean or string ``keepExisting``.
--  **unique**: If true (default value) cake will first delete existing relationship records in the foreign keys table before inserting new ones, when updating a record.
-So existing associations need to be passed again when updating.
+    - If true (default value) cake will first delete existing relationship records in the foreign keys table before inserting new ones.
-   To prevent deletion of existing relationship records, set this key to a string ``'keepExisting'``.
+      Existing associations need to be passed again when updating.
+    - When false, cake will insert the relationship record, and that no join records are deleted during a save operation.
+    - When set to ``keepExisting``, the behavior is similar to `true`, but existing associations are not deleted.
 -  **conditions**: an array of find() compatible conditions or SQL string.
 If you have conditions on an associated table, you should use a 'with' model, and define the necessary belongsTo associations on it.